jroimartin/monmq/README.md

 ## Introduction

-The package monmq makes easier to control distributed systems based on rpcmq.
+The Package monmq makes easier to control distributed systems based on rpcmq.

-It allows to control the status of workers or specific tasks, kill them, etc.
+It allows to get the status of the deployed workers and their tasks, as well as control and kill them.

 ## Installation